How to Apply to Study Medicine in Ireland

 -

-Logical Reasoning and Problem Solving: questions assess your ability to comprehend, draw logical conclusions, reach solutions by identifying relevant facts, evaluate information, pinpoint additional or missing information, and generate and test plausible hypotheses.
+Section 1: Logical Reasoning and Problem Solving - questions assess your ability to comprehend, draw logical conclusions, reach solutions by identifying relevant facts, evaluate information, pinpoint additional or missing information, and generate and test plausible hypotheses.

 -

-Interpersonal Understanding: questions assess your ability to identify, understand, and, where necessary, infer the thoughts, feelings, behaviour and/or intentions of the people represented in the situations.
+Section 2: Interpersonal Understanding - questions assess your ability to identify, understand, and, where necessary, infer the thoughts, feelings, behaviour and/or intentions of the people represented in the situations.

 -

-Non-Verbal Reasoning: questions assess your ability to reason in the abstract and solve problems in non-verbal contexts.
+Section 3: Non-Verbal Reasoning - questions assess your ability to reason in the abstract and solve problems in non-verbal contexts.

 Your HPAT score will be combined with your secondary school academic score.
 This combined score is then used to rank applicants.

-To calculate your secondary school academic score, see the Central Admissions Office (CAO) site: https://www.cao.ie/index.php?page=scoring&s=gce
+To calculate your secondary school academic score, see the Central Admissions Office (CAO) site.

 Unlike the UK system, undergraduate applicants from the UK and EU are generally not required to undergo a medical interview.
 Irish universities do not require a personal statement.